indigo-iam/iam-website/content/en/docs/tasks/administration/group-management/_index.md

-Starting with version 1.7.0, when a user is added as member of the children group `A/B`, IAM takes care of adding them also to the parent group `A` that they is not already a member of.
+Starting with version 1.7.0, when a user is added as member of the children group `A/B`, IAM takes care of adding them also to the parent group `A` that they are not already a members of.
 In previous versions this had to be done manually by the IAM administrator.
-Following the same rationale, when a user is removed from the parent group `A`, it is also automatically removed from any children groups (e.g. `A/B`) it is a member of.
+Following the same rationale, when a user is removed from the parent group `A`, it is also automatically removed from any children groups (e.g. `A/B`) they are members of.

 To remove a user from a group, click the _Remove_ button.